 “There are parts of it I don’t like.
-I wish they had come out much earlier for a People’s Vote and come and said we’ll fight for remain.
+I wish the party had come out much earlier for a People’s Vote and come and said: ‘we’ll fight for remain’.

 “I actually don’t think there’s anything wrong – even now – in Labour saying there should be a referendum where they take a version of Johnson’s deal and put it to remain.

 “But instead they are saying: ‘we will negotiate a better deal and we may or may not campaign against it'”.

 Reflecting on the challenges of getting Labour to embrace a People’s Vote, he said: “At least Labour are now calling for a referendum.
 I can remember being on Peston and Tom Watson was a guest.